Lithos Launches Next Generation Battery Systems At The Battery Show

-(MENAFN- PR Newswire) Lithos introduces its latest generation of cutting-edge lithium-ion battery systems, marking nearly a decade of innovation.
-Customizable solutions for a wide range of rapidly expanding industries offer higher performance and cost–effectiveness.
+(MENAFN- EIN Presswire) Lithos introduces its latest generation of cutting-edge lithium-ion battery systems, marking nearly a decade of innovation.

-HAYWARD, Calif., Sept.
-12, 2023 /PRNewswire/ -- Lithos Energy Inc. ("Lithos"), a world leading manufacturer of high-performance lithium-ion battery systems engineered for the most demanding environments, launched at The Battery Show in Novi, Michigan its latest generation of high voltage and low voltage battery pack solutions immediately available for client validation, and at scale production, in its newly opened state-of-the-art facility in Silicon Valley.
-Continue Reading
+HAYWARD, CALIFORNIA, UNITED STATES, September 12, 2023/EINPresswire/ -- Lithos Energy Inc. (“Lithos”), a world leading manufacturer of high-performance lithium-ion battery systems engineered for the most demanding environments, launched at The Battery Show in Novi, Michigan its latest generation of high voltage and low voltage battery pack solutions immediately available for client validation, and at scale production, in its newly opened state-of-the-art facility in Silicon Valley.

 Lithos' novel battery systems are custom engineered, by application, for eight core industries, including: automotive, marine, off-highway, energy storage, defense, construction, mining, and agriculture.
 In developing modularly customizable and cost-effective battery solutions, Lithos enables clients to take their products to market in a demonstrably faster time frame, and at high volume manufacturing.